 The 2011 Solar Decathlon's Team Massachusetts evokes the East coast sublime with their New England style 4D home.
 Using passive strategies and solar technology, the single story house is efficient, affordable, and adaptable to a family's changing needs.
 Comprised of students from both the Massachusetts College of Art and Design and the University of Massachusetts at Lowell, the team focused not only on using renewable energy, but also minimizing energy consumption by integrating passive technology.

 Inside the home, there are two bedrooms, a living room, dining room, kitchen, and small workspace all set in an open circular plan.
 Two of the walls are in fact movable partitions, adapting to the various entertaining or privacy needs of the inhabiting family.
-A fold down work table is fixed to the wall behind the kitchen and is naturally lit by a skylight.
-All of the home’s furniture and artwork are designed and fabricated by the students.
+A fold down work table is also adhered to the wall behind the kitchen and is naturally lit by a skylight.

-Each home appliance is EnergyStar rated, including the various LED lights and even a Whirlpool refrigerator that uses less than $42 of electricity a year.
-Team Massachusetts hopes a family will purchase the 4D home after the competition, so they may measure their energy use and savings.
+Team Massachusetts hopes a family will purchase the 4D home after the competition so they may measure their energy use and savings.